Cy Young winners, 1st-rounders fill World Series rotations - WHIZ News

 HOUSTON (AP) — The starting rotations for the World Series between the Houston Astros and Washington Nationals are filled with former Cy Young winners and first-round draft picks.

 Game 1 featured a pair of starting pitchers who were first-round draft picks — and so will Game 2.
-Two of the hurlers were No. 1 overall picks.
+Two of the hurlers were No. 1 overall selections.

-Gerrit Cole, a first-round pick both out of high school and then first overall out of college, was on the mound for the Houston Astros in the World Series opener Tuesday night against Washington.
-Three-time Cy Young winner and 2006 first-round pick Max Scherzer started for the Nationals.
+Gerrit Cole, a first-round pick both out of high school and then first overall out of college, lost for the first time in five months Tuesday night when the Astros dropped a 5-4 decision to Washington in Game 1.
+Three-time Cy Young winner and 2006 first-round pick Max Scherzer started and got the win for the Nationals.

 Cole was picked 28th overall by the New York Yankees in 2008 but opted to go to UCLA and was selected first overall by Pittsburgh three years later.
 Scherzer was picked 11th overall by Arizona in 2006.
 He won the 2013 AL Cy Young before twice winning the NL award (2016-17).